Values Driven Leaders Enable Better Performance

 Understanding values means better business

-Successful businesses pay more attention to understanding and aligning personal values with espoused organisational values (the values that other people see lived out in the organisation each day), live them, and translate meaning into daily interactions with everyone they meet.
-In turn the mission and vision for the business must to align with espoused values to ensure a believable story for both employees and customers alike.
-In return you will see increased employee engagement, improved productivity, improved patient outcomes, and leads to financial return.
+We must live them and translate meaning into daily interactions with everyone they meet.
+In turn the mission and vision for the business must align with espoused values to ensure a believable story for employees and customers alike.

 How do your employees and customers describe your current organisational culture?